WTTJ/dot_dotjs-website/SpeakerGuidelines.md

 We haven't selected you as a speaker because we'd like you to talk about your company or even your main open source project.

-We wanted you because you're an bright hacker that can inspire people and have insights on deeply technical matters.
+We wanted you because you are a bright hacker who can inspire people and have insights on deeply technical matters.

 So you are free to choose any subject, as long as it's linked to JavaScript ;-) The most important thing is to be **passionate** about it, and bring something new and exciting to the stage.